SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 Notifications for managed object deletions are forwarded to topics by subscriptions with "mo" (managed object) **context** that include the "managedobjects" API, and by subscriptions with "tenant" **context** that include the "managedobjects" API.

-Subscriptions with "tenant" **context** can also use the alarms API and/or the events API to forward all alarms and/or events, respectively, that occur within the tenant, applying filters as desired.
+Subscriptions with "tenant" context can also use the alarms API and/or the events API to forward all alarms and/or events, respectively, which occur within the tenant, applying filters as desired.

 <a name="subscription-filter">&nbsp;</a>
 ### Subscription filters